Bootstrap Robust Prescriptive Analytics: Proofs

-\begin{proof} We will employ standard Lagrangian duality on the convex optimization characterization \eqref{eq:nna:primal} of the partial nearest neighbors cost function associated with the model set $\mc N_n(\bar x, j)$.
+\begin{proof} We will employ standard Lagrangian duality on the convex optimization characterization \eqref{eq:nna:primal} of the partial nearest neighbors cost function associated $c^j_n(\bar z, D, \obs)$.
 The Lagrangian function associated with the primal optimization problem in \eqref{eq:nna:primal} is denoted here at the function

-where $\mb P$ and $s$ are the primal variables of the primal optimization problem \eqref{eq:boostrap-robust-nw} and $\alpha$, $\beta$, $\eta$ and $\nu$ the dual variables associated with each of its constraints.
-Collecting the relevant terms in the Lagrangian function results in $\mc L(\mb P, s; \alpha, \beta, \nu) =$
+where $P$ and $s$ are the primal variables of the primal optimization problem \eqref{eq:nna:primal} and $\alpha$, $\beta$, $\eta$ and $\nu$ the dual variables associated with each of its constraints.
+Collecting the relevant terms in the Lagrangian function results in $\mc L(P, s; \alpha, \beta, \nu) =$

-The dual function of the primal optimization problem \eqref{eq:boostrap-robust-nw} is identified with the concave function $g(\alpha, \beta, \eta, \nu) \defn \inf_{\mb P\geq 0,\,s> 0} \mc L(\mb P, s; \alpha, \beta, \nu)$.
+The dual function of the primal optimization problem \eqref{eq:nna:primal} is identified with the concave function $g(\alpha, \beta, \eta, \nu) \defn \inf_{P\geq 0,\,s> 0} \mc L(P, s; \alpha, \beta, \nu)$.
 Using the same manipulations as presented in the proof of Lemma \ref{lemma:nw-dual-representation} we can express the dual function as $g(\alpha, \beta, \eta, \nu) =$

 Our dual function can be expressed alternatively as